-tumor growth rate is related to an individual's NF2 mutation type; other factors may also apply.
+to person, but tumor growth rate has been proven dependent on an individual's NF2 mutation type; other factors may also apply.
 [Hexter, 2015]

 and the brainstem.
 Traditional hearing aids that amplify sound might offer help while the nerve starts to become damaged.
 As more damage to the nerve

 occurs, a Hearing Aid, which only amplifies sound, will become ineffective.
 The next step is a cochlear implant (CI) and thanks to medical advancements,

 many people with NF2 do well with hearing from a CI for many years.
 If the cochlear nerve breaks completely; something that would be confirmed or rejected as a result of auditory brainstem response

 (ABR) test, sometimes also called brainstem evoked response audiometry (BERA), only an auditory brainstem implant (ABI) will offer any sound.